Do or Die (Thirty Seconds to Mars song): Release

 "Do or Die" was released as a promotional single in Europe in July 2013 through Virgin Records.
 The song debuted at number 98 on the Ultratip chart of Belgium's Flemish region on August 24.
 The following week, it jumped to number 73 and peaked at number 40 on September 21.
 On August 30, 2013, it debuted at number 75 on the Ö3 Austria Top 40.
 In the Czech Republic, the song entered the national airplay chart at number 91 on the week ending October 20, 2013.
 In Slovakia, it debuted at number 67 on September 22, 2013 and eventually peaked at number 29 on January 26, 2014.
 Polydor Records released "Do or Die" in the United Kingdom on September 9, 2013.
 It entered the UK Rock Chart at number 38.
 After four weeks, the song peaked at number seven on the issue dated September 28, 2013.
 "Do or Die" was used by Major League Baseball as the theme song for the 2013 Major League Baseball Postseason.

 In March 2014, it was announced that Dutch music producer Afrojack and Thirty Seconds to Mars had collaborated on a remixed version of the song.
 It became commercially available for download in March 2014 and was later included on the deluxe edition of Afrojack's debut studio album Forget the World.
 Leto described the collaboration by saying, "It was a lot of fun, and it's kind of our little summer song.
 I think it's good to do things that are unexpected.
 It keeps it exciting and collaboration is always an interesting thing."
 The remixed version of "Do or Die" entered the Dutch Top 40 at number 53 on April 19, 2014.
 After five weeks, it peaked at number 42.
 The song debuted at number 46 on US Dance/Electronic Songs and reached a peak of number 33 on June 7, 2014.

 In the United States, "Do or Die" was sent to modern rock radio on March 17, 2014, after the release of "City of Angels".
-It entered the Billboard Alternative Songs chart at number 39 and peaked at number 20 on the issue dated October 11, 2014.
-It debuted on the Billboard Hot Rock Songs chart at number 40 on August 9.
+It debuted on the Billboard Hot Rock & Alternative Songs chart at number 40 on August 9.